What is LSD?

 Effects of Using LSD

 Within 30 to 90 minutes of taking LSD, users often experience an altered state of mind rather than a change in physical status.
-Emotions and moods are likewise altered, and may change from one to another during the ‘trip’.
+Emotions and moods are likewise altered and may change from one to another during a ‘trip’.

-Taking LSD in high doses causes hallucinations, and the user loses his or her sense of time.
-The most common description of what LSD users experience the ability to ‘hear colors and see sounds’.
+Taking LSD in high doses causes hallucinations and a loss of the sense of time.
+The most common description of what LSD users experience is the ability to ‘hear colors and see sounds’.
 Some are amazed by this particular effect while others are frightened.
 Depending on the person’s mood before taking LSD, he or she may feel despair, fear of many different things including insanity and death.